-In 2019, The Unprecedented Case a group of local artists and children will be based in Sutton House, Homerton, which was built in 1535 for Sir Ralph and Ellen.
-The group will explore Sir Ralph’s tale, discovering what life was like in the Sadleir household, as well as some surprising tales from Sutton House’s 483 year history since – including its time as a school, a church, a punk venue and a squat.
+In The Unprecedented Case project, a group of artists and children are based at Sutton House, Homerton, which was built in 1535 for Sir Ralph and Ellen.
+The group explore Sir Ralph’s tale, discovering what life was like in the Sadleir household, as well as some surprising tales from Sutton House’s 483 year history since – including its time as a school, a church, a punk venue and a squat.

-The group will also enjoy a rare chance to visit the Houses of Parliament, where they will be able to see a 1545 Act of Parliament about Sir Ralph’s story, up close.
-This unique trip includes a behind-the-scenes tour of the Parliamentary Archives, with bespoke workshops delivered by some of the Archivists there.
-These workshops include learning about vellum scrolls in the famous Act Room, making their own scrolls, and even learning how to decipher Sir Ralph’s Act – including a very famous signature…
+The group also enjoy a rare chance to visit the Houses of Parliament, where they are able to see a 1545 Act of Parliament about Sir Ralph’s story, up close.
+This unique trip includes a behind-the-scenes tour of the Parliamentary Archives, with bespoke workshops delivered by some of the Archivists there, in which the group learn about vellum scrolls in the famous Act Room, make their own scrolls, and even learn how to decipher Sir Ralph’s Act – including a very famous signature…

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.